Cindypsd/cindypsd/README.md

 Hi there, I'm Cindy Posada, your friendly neighborhood Frontend developer! ✌🏼

-Communication is key, and lucky for you, I'm fluent in both human and computer language 🤖.
-I'm a Full-Stack Developer with a passion for coding! 💻 My skills include HTML, CSS, JavaScript, React, Node.js, SQL, and more.
+Communication is key and lucky for you, I'm fluent in both human and computer language 🤖.
+I'm a Full-Stack Developer with a passion for coding! 💻 My skills include HTML, CSS, JavaScript, React.
 I love learning and collaborating with others to build innovative web applications.
-You'll find some of my latest projects, which showcase my skills and experience in the field.

 <div align="center">